dddrrreee/cs140e-21win-dev/labs/1-gpio/PRELAB.md

 You likely have a short somewhere and in the worst-case can fry your laptop.

+#### Setup your  CS140E_2021_PATH variable.

+Similar to how you added your local `~/bin` directory to your shell's path on the first lab, today you're going to edit your shell configuration file (e.g., `.tcshrc`, `.bash_profile`, etc) to set set an environment variable `CS140E_PATH` to contain where you have your repository.

+E.g., for me, since I'm running `tcsh` I edit my `.tcshrc` file and
+add:

+    setenv CS140E_2021_PATH /home/engler/class/cs140e-21win-dev/

+To the end of it.
+If you use `bash` you'll do an:

+    export CS140E_2021_PATH=<path to your repo>

+And, as before, don't forget to source your configuration file.

 ### Reading before lab:

   1. Read throuh `Part 0` of the lab (in the README.md)